duriber/bayesianhackathon/README.md

     c) "phylogeneticTree_allSpecies.nwk" phylogenetic tree

-    c) "Dataset3_AvianInfluenza.R" code to read it, clean it and a couple of data explorations
+    d) "Dataset3_AvianInfluenza.R" code to read it, clean it and a couple of data explorations

-    d) "birddata_clean.csv" model ready version of the dataset

     e) "AIVOzGLMPhylo20220120.Rmd" original code to run the analyses in Wille et al preprint

   Suggested analysis: Bernoulli (logit) regression for A